yaroslavGoncharuk/magento-docker/README.md

 * Setup SSH-keys on your github account. (see [docs](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)  for [help](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account))

 * (optional - for Mutagen installation only) Install Mutagen [docs](https://mutagen.io/documentation/introduction/installation)
-* Ensure you do not have `dnsmasq` installed/enabled locally (will be auto-installed if you've use Valet+ to install Magento)
+* Ensure you do not have `dnsmasq` installed/enabled locally (will be auto-installed if you've use Valet+ to install Magento 2)

 ### How to install